 - Learners who want a career in IT and want to get a broad taste of digital skills. - Learners who want a stepping stone to careers like IT Project Management, Technical Support and Cyber Security. - Great for hands-on learners who want to get straight in and 'make'. - Beneficial for learners with a creative instinct who may be interested in Art or D&T and are looking for a course which combines skills from each in a client and customer-driven creative sector.

-\Please be aware that the content and structure of this course may change as it is currently under review by the exam board.
+^{}please be aware that this course may change as it is currently under review by the exam board.

 Economics GCSE - OCR